 - The patient should be steady and not moving around.

 - The patient’s eyes should close while the physician lines up the laster.

 - Physician takes the temperature.

 Remember that these steps will need to be modified for those who are visually impaired or deaf.

-Infrared Cameras Inc.’s HotSpot Non-Contact Infrared Thermometer is a digital infrared thermometer that provides accurate and stable body temperature readings and has an FDA 510(k) clearance, which means it has been deemed safe and effective.
+Infrared Cameras Inc.’s HotSpot Non Contact Infrared Thermometer is a digital infrared thermometer that provides accurate and stable body temperature readings and has been deemed safe and effective.
 This portable powerhouse fits in a lab coat and has a data logger that allows it to store up to 32 readings and can be set to sound an alarm upon reading a specific temperature range.